xepps/christmas-code-challenge/README.md

 * five bonus points if you finish all the code challenges, but were not first;
 * eight bonus points if you finish all the code challenges first;

 The challenges can be completed either on your own or in teams of up to 3.
 Challenges can be completed in any language, but I have provided some boilerplate javascript if you want a quick start.
+They can also be completed in any order so you can try and maximise your points!

 After completing a challenge, come and see me to validate your code and award your points.